 On April 26, 2018 and May 1, 2018, the Court held hearings on a petition for judicial review submitted by Intor appealing the NDWR's declaration of a forfeiture of water rights under the Permit without holding a hearing.
-The Court heard the arguments presented by Intor, the State, and Albemarle, with the Honorable Steven R. Kosach declaring from the bench his intention to remand the case back to the State Engineer of NDWR to determine if there should be a forfeiture of the Permit for lack of beneficial use of the water rights.
 On August 15, 2018, the Fifth Judicial District Court of the State of Nevada ruled that Nevada Sunrise must receive a formal hearing with the State of Nevada on the matter of the forfeiture, which was later scheduled for June 2019.